SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Experiments

 \subsection{Capability Analysis}

 \textbf{Atomic Capability \textit{vs.} Compositional Capabilities.} Firstly, the Tab.~\ref{basic vs integrated} shows that on the 5 types of questions with more compositional abilities, the performance of the four models all drops significantly.
-For the 3 questions with integrating C7 capability, the models' accuracy in SA, OO, and OS tasks decreases by 15.7\%, 9.6\% and 21.0\%, respectively.
+For the 3 questions with integrating C7 (Multi-view Fusion) capability, the models' accuracy in SA, OO, and OS tasks decreases by 19.1\%, 7.6\%, and 21.0\%, respectively.
 Despite the drop, the accuracy of SA and OO still remains at a decent level.
-Secondly, in the EP task with both C7 and C9 abilities integrated, the models' overall accuracy plummets from 67.8\% without integration to 18.6\%, a huge drop of 49.2\%.
-Similarly, for the FR task, which with the most compositional capacities, the four models' average score crashes from 83.0\% to 28.2\%, an even larger drop of 54.8\%.
+Secondly, in the EP task with both C7 and C9 (Reverse Reasoning) abilities integrated, the models' overall accuracy plummets from 67.8\% without integration to 26.8\%, a huge drop of 41.0\%.
+Similarly, for the FR task, which with the most compositional capacities with an additional C10 (Situated Observation), the four models' average score crashes from 83.0\% to 42.8\%, an even larger drop of 42.9\%.

 These results partially reveal the relationship between accuracy and capability.
-As more abilities are incorporated, model performance declines to varying degrees, with some decreases even exceeding 60\%.
+As more abilities are incorporated, model performance declines to varying degrees, with some decreases even exceeding 50.0\%.
 This indicates that current models have a limited grasp of integrated spatial intelligence, thereby highlighting the necessity of SpaCE-10.

-\textbf{Spatial Capability Breakdown.} To better understand the strengths and weaknesses of the current MLLMs across various atomic capabilities, we constructed a model accuracy and atomic capability score matrix to associate QA accuracy with capabilities.
-As shown in Fig.~\ref{fig:capability_score_matrix}, from the results, we observe several findings.
-Overall, different models show similar trends in capabilities such as C1 (Object Recognition), C2 (Spatial Localization), C4 (Size Comparison), C6 (Functional Understanding), and C9 (Reverse Reasoning), with scores in these areas predominantly blue, indicating stable performance across models.
-Capabilities like C5 (Counting) show green scores, indicating weaker performance across models.
-Notably, the distribution of capabilities across models is relatively consistent, suggesting that while these capabilities are not fully orthogonal, models have a similar overall grasp of different abilities.
+\textbf{Spatial Capability Breakdown.} To better understand the strengths and weaknesses of the current MLLMs across various atomic capabilities, we constructed a model accuracy and atomic capability score matrix (Fig.~\ref{fig:capability_score_matrix}) to associate QA accuracy with capabilities.
+Notably, this matrix is an unweighted average, so it diagnoses the model's capability independent of task weights in calculating accuracy.
+About the calculation details, the QA and capability mapping is shown in Tab.~\ref{tab:task-capability-mapping} and the calculation method is shown in Sec.~\ref{sec:capability}.
+Moreover, because C1 (Object Recgonition), C7 (Multi-view Fusion), and C8 (Foward Thinking) appear in all eight QA types (100\% coverage), their scores are the model's eight QA-type average accuracies.
+Our core findings are as follow.